metalgalz/Fishing-Legend-Games-Bruce-Firmware-For-Lilygo-T-Embed/README.md

 # **🎣 Fishing Legend**

-Fishing Legend is a retro RPG fishing game for Lilygo.
+Fishing Legend is a retro RPG fishing game for Bruce Firmware.
 Catch rare fish, upgrade your gear, and become a legend\!

 ## **🚀 Quick Installation Guide (Beginner Friendly)**